TwinIsland/PageFaultProfiler/README.md

 4. **Cleanup (`mp3_exit`):**
    - Ensures proper resource deallocation and cleanup when the module is unloaded.

-### Special Implementations

-- **Concurrent List Access:**
-  - Mutex locks are used to synchronize access to `work_list`, ensuring thread safety.
-- **Efficient Memory Usage:**
-  - `vzalloc` is used for buffer allocation to efficiently handle large, sparse data.
-- **Buffer Management:**
-  - A circular buffer implementation prevents memory overflow and ensures continuous data collection.

 ## Case Study Analysis
 The ploting implemented in [drawing.py](drawing.py), testing script in [test.sh](test.sh)